EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 # How to Use EmotiBit

-Getting reliable biometric data depends heavily on how the EmotiBit is positioned and secured.
+Getting reliable biometric data depends heavily on how the EmotiBit is positioned and secured on the body.

 ### Placement on the Body